Ab anbar: Time for filling

 The time for filling the water reservoir was January and February, when there was no agriculture and water could be stored.
 Therefore, the water was kept in the tank for one year.
 To prevent it from rotting, a salt lick was added to the water from the top of the tank.
 Due to the stagnation of water, the salt lick did not dissolve throughout the water and over time a dense saltwater layer formed at the bottom of the tank, about one meter.
 Because of this, the tap was built one meter above the bottom of the tank.
 After the water of the tank ran out, before refilling it, the saltwater on the floor of the tank was cleaned.
-This was a difficult and demanding task which required a crew of laborers.
+This was a difficult and demanding task which required a crew of labourers.